calliope-project/calliope/doc/user/components.rst

 Technology types
 ----------------

-Each technology (that is, each member of the set ``y``) is of a specific *technology type*, which determines how the framework models the technology and what properties it can have.
+Each technology (that is, each member of the set ``techs``) is of a specific *technology type*, which determines how the framework models the technology and what properties it can have.
 The technology type is specified by inheritance from one of seven abstract base technologies (see :ref:`configuration_techs` in the model configuration section for more details on this inheritance model):

 * Supply: Supplies energy from a resource to a carrier (a source) (base technology: ``supply``)
 * Supply_plus: A more feature rich version of ``supply``.
 It can have storage of resource before conversion to carrier, can define an additional secondary resource, and can have several more intermediate loss factors (base technology: ``supply_plus``)